 Ingredients & Substitutions

-- Dried Ancho Chili - Using dried chiles gives this recipe a different flavor than chili powder.
+- Dried Ancho Chili - Using dried chiles gives this chili a deeper, more layered flavor than chili powder alone.
+In my experience, using only chili powder can make chili taste almost like enchilada sauce, while ancho chiles give it a richer flavor I prefer.
 If you've never cooked with dried chiles before, they're easy to find and use.
 Look for them in the spice aisle.
 I've had no problem finding them while living in Dallas and Buffalo.
 Walmart is usually your best bet.
 You can also buy them on Amazon, but they are more expensive.

 - Canned Chipotle Peppers - I like to add chipotle peppers for a little heat.
 Even if you prefer a mild chili, using 1-2 peppers adds smokiness and depth without making the dish spicy.
 You can add more for more heat.